 - If your device has a screen protection film, make sure it's specifically intended for your Xperia model.
-It is important that such a protective film has the holes for the proximity sensor and the front camera in the correct positions.
+It's important that such a protective film has the holes for the proximity sensor and the front camera in the correct positions.

 - If you use a case or cover which is not well suited to the phone, it may impact the functionality of the proximity sensor.
-The case may cover the sensor.
+The case may be covering the sensor.

 - There may be other causes for the sensor not working as intended.

 What to do when the screen doesn't turn off during a call when you hold the phone close to your face

 Try these methods one after the other.
 Verify after each method whether the problem was solved before trying the next one.